Women in Brazil Warned not to have Babies due to Zika Virus

-There have been further reports relating to the mosquito borne virus known as Zika virus.
-In the north east part of Brazil a concerning discovery has expectant mothers on high alert.
+There have been further reports relating to the mosquito-borne virus known as Zika virus.
+In the northeastern part of Brazil, a concerning discovery has expectant mothers on high alert.
 If an infected mosquito bites an expectant mother a risk of microencephaly developing in their unborn child could prove to have devastating results.
 Here’s an article with further information, and we urge you all to take note.

 The Zika virus is suspected of causing microencephaly, a rare neurological disorder that results in infants having small heads and underdeveloped brains, resulting in severe developmental issues.
 Babies born with this illness are likely to die young and require constant care.

 Now is the time to take action and protect yourself from all mosquitoes.
 We know how quickly disease can spread from one country to another.
 Adopt the attitude that nowhere is safe from these killer bugs and invest in the best mosquito control.